henrymbuguakiarie/microsoft-authentication-library-objc/msal-objc-articles/configure-authority.md

 ### B2C

-To work with B2C, the [Microsoft Authentication Library (MSAL)](reference-v2-libraries.md) requires a different authority configuration.
+To work with B2C, MSAL requires a different authority configuration.
 MSAL recognizes one authority URL format as B2C by itself.
 The recognized B2C authority format is `https://<host>/tfp/<tenant>/<policy>`, for example `https://login.microsoftonline.com/tfp/contoso.onmicrosoft.com/B2C_1_SignInPolicy`.
 However, you can also use any other supported B2C authority URLs by declaring authority as B2C authority explicitly.

 To support an arbitrary URL format for B2C, `MSALB2CAuthority` can be set with an arbitrary URL, like this: